Learn how to improve your overall hiring process with these helpful ideas on how to say thank you for your job application.

 - How a feedback form can help shape your interview process

 Thirty and more years ago, during a job search, it wasn't uncommon for organizations to send thank you letters for acknowledgment of a job application.
-Later, when an applicant was rejected during any part of the application process, the company sent another letter thanking them for their interest but explaining that they weren't being considered any longer.
+Later, when an applicant was rejected during any part of the application process, another letter was sent thanking them for their interest but explaining that they weren't being considered any longer.

-Depending on your organization, a negative hiring process (including poor interviews by a hiring manager) can have a negative impact on your company's profitability.
+Depending on your organization, a poor hiring process (including poor interviews by a hiring manager) can negatively impact your agency's brand and how you're perceived by customers or constituents.
 Virgin Media in the UK discovered that their bad candidate experiences were costing them £4 million in lost revenue per year.
 So they restyled their entire application process and began training hiring managers to deliver better experiences, which helped them reduce their losses.

 This article will show you thank you page best practices that can change your analytics and conversion tracking, the importance of detailing your hiring process, how to use testimonials and social media, and how asking for feedback can benefit your application process.